|ISBN: 9780078029479 / 0078029473

 CourseSmart eBook (ISBN: 9780077512934): Students can save money and obtain online access to their textbook, anywhere, anytime, or choose to download a copy of the text to their computers’ hard drives.
 Students can take advantage of a smarter way to learn with search capabilities, highlighting and note taking features, and more.
 The CourseSmart e-books is compatible with many mobile devices, including the new Apple iPad.

 CREATE, our Custom Textbook Option Craft your teaching resources to match the way you teach!
-With McGraw-Hill Create, www.mcgrawhillcreate.com, you can easily rearrange chapters, combine material from other content sources, and quickly upload content you have written like your course syllabus or teaching notes.
+With McGraw-Hill Create, www.mcgrawhillcreate.com, you can easily rearrange chapters, combine material from other content sources, quickly upload content you have written like your course syllabus or teaching notes, then personalize your book's appearance by selecting the cover and adding your name, school, and course information.
 Find the content you need in Create by searching through thousands of leading McGraw-Hill textbooks.
 Arrange your book to fit your teaching style.
-Create even allows you to personalize your book’s appearance by selecting the cover and adding your name, school, and course information.
-Order a Create book and you’ll receive a complimentary print review copy in 3–5 business days or a complimentary electronic review copy (eComp) via email in about one hour.
+Order a Create book and you'll receive a complimentary print review copy in 3 – 5 business days or a complimentary electronic review copy (eComp) via email in about one hour.
 Go to www.mcgrawhillcreate.com today and register.
 Experience how McGraw-Hill Create empowers you to teach your students your way.